apache/tvm/docs/topic/vta/install.rst

 **Tip**: You can track progress of the FPGA programming and the runtime rebuilding steps by looking at the RPC server's logging messages in your Pynq ``ssh`` session.

-You can also try out our `VTA programming tutorials <https://tvm.apache.org/docs/vta/tutorials/index.html>`_.
+You can also try out our :ref:`VTA programming tutorials <vta-tutorials>`.

 Intel DE10 FPGA Setup
 ---------------------